Yours Truly (Ariana Grande album): Reissue

-was released on August 19, 2013, as the promotional single from the album.
-It was also given to The Mortal Instruments: City of Bones.
+The anniversary edition of Yours Truly was released on August 25, 2023, as part of a week-long celebration marking the ten-year milestone of the original album's debut.
+The reissue was announced by Grande on August 19, through her Instagram account, where she shared details of the upcoming release and the celebratory events planned around it.
+It features live versions of several fan-favorite tracks from the original album, recorded to give a refreshed and intimate take on the songs that launched her music career.
+To promote the reissue, Grande released performance videos of the live tracks, held Q&A sessions to reflect on the album and her journey over the past decade, and introduced a limited-edition merchandise capsule inspired by the original era.
+A vinyl version of the reissue was also announced, made available for pre-order on August 30—the exact date of the original album's release ten years prior.
+The tenth anniversary edition serves as both a nostalgic tribute for longtime fans and a celebration of Ariana Grande's evolution as an artist since her debut.
+The reissue contains the original twelve tracks as well as the Spanglish version of "The Way" featuring Mac Miller, followed by the six newly recorded "live from London" performances.

 Critical reception

 At Metacritic, which assigns a weighted average score out of 100 based on ratings and reviews from mainstream critics, the album received an average of 81, based on 9 reviews, indicating "universal acclaim".
 At AllMusic, Matt Collar rated the album four stars out of five, saying that Yours Truly was "surprisingly sophisticated and unique" which showcases Grande's soulful R&B vocals.
 He stated that the album often "brings to mind the intonations of Mariah Carey which are most likely intentional."
 Collar closed the statement saying that Yours Truly "makes the most of her talent."
 Nick Catucci of Entertainment Weekly graded the album an A−, calling the album "pure pop bliss" and "one of the most purely enjoyable albums of the year" that is powered by her "lithe, Broadway-honed voice".

 At The New York Times, Jon Caramanica gave a positive review of the album, writing that television shows such as American Idol and Glee "have been responsible for an intense surge of interest in music on television, but they haven't left much of a mark on the shape of pop.
 That's because both shows are fundamentally conservative institutions, privileging the familiar and the unchallenging.
 They're about emulating, not innovating."
 Caramanica commended Grande for becoming the first "identifiable pop star" who takes the "rules of those enterprises, uses them as a foundation, and innovates atop them...
 She uses the "Glee"/"Idol" template as a jumping-off point to make modern pop-R&B with a sturdy vintage backbone."